syifaaina/JavaMoneyTransfer/README.md

 **1. Brief explanation about the system transition**

 *Whether or not the application should accept the request to transfer money between different account depends on three factors:*
-*1. Whether the user is authorized to use the money transfer application.*
+1. Whether the user is authorized to use the money transfer application.
-*2. Whether the OTP input by the user matches.*
+2. Whether the OTP input by the user matches.
-*3. Whether the user has sufficient money to proceed with the transaction.*
+3. Whether the user has sufficient money to proceed with the transaction.

 **2. State Transition table**